 Petronas Carigali Sdn Bhd (PCSB), a wholly-owned subsidiary of Malaysian oil and gas company Petronas, has made the final investment decision (FID) for the proposed Kasawari carbon sequestration project offshore Sarawak.

-Located in Block SK316 off Bintulu, the project is expected to abate 3.3 metric tonnes of CO₂ emitted via flaring per year.
+Located in Block SK316 off Bintulu, the project is expected to abate 3.3 million tonnes of CO₂ emitted via flaring per year.
 This makes it one of the world’s largest offshore carbon capture and storage (CCS) projects.

 The engineering, procurement, construction, installation and commissioning (EPCIC) contract for the Kasawari project has been awarded to Malaysia Marine and Heavy Engineering (MMHE).